 Everything at Café Dei Campi tastes delicious.
 Its vegan pastries are some of the best in town, regardless of their butter and egg content.
 Its hot chocolate is no exception and is prepared with extra brute cocoa with vanilla and sugar and your choice of cow, soy or homemade almond milk.

 Cacao 70’s Montréal chocolate factory as well as all its stores are beacons of chocolatey goodness for all dessert lovers.
 In addition to all the regular flavours, try the Cacao 70 Factory Hot Chocolate.
 A snifter of melted 70% dark chocolate is served with a side of milk or dark chocolate base on the side for the clients to mix their own drink.
 It’s drinks like these that make this place one of the best Montreal hot chocolate spots.

-Café Larue has this centrifuge that keeps turning all day and keeps the rich and thick hot chocolate perfectly warm and melted. a small quantity of this mix is added to steaming cow or oat milk to create the ultimate hot chocolate.
-It’s the perfect consistency, just a little thinner than those really thick Spanish hot chocolates, and perfect for dipping a biscotti or a croissant.
+Café Larue has a centrifuge that churns all day long to keep the rich and thick hot chocolate warm and melted. a small quantity of this mix is added to steaming cow or oat milk to create the ultimate hot chocolate.
+It’s the perfect consistency, just a little thinner than those really thick Spanish hot chocolates, and ideal for dipping a pastry or a croissant.

 If you like chocolate, check out my favourite Montreal chocolate shops.